wesipls/bash/README.md

 I enjoy writing bash scripts, if you have any suggestions feel free to contact me.
 Any scripts that are non-functional for real cases are found under the educational folder.

+I mostly use vesipls as the local user, most likely hard coded in some sections, for other users please run . cat "script-you-intend-to-use.sh" | grep vesipls and replace vesipls with your own username
+#TODO, create script to replace vesipls with user input, possibly use $USER, wont work for .config files.

 Notes: